bhbarongreenback/uk-reporting-etfs/README.md

 If new ETFs have come along since the last time `data/fund-categories.csv` was updated, the process will fail with an error message telling which CUSIPs (with corresponding tickers) need to be added to the fund categories file.
-Go look up the new ETFs, add an appropriate entry to the categories file, then restart the process by running `make` - this will restart the scripts from the failed step, rather than from the beginning.
+Go look up the new ETFs, add appropriate entries to the categories file, then restart the process by running `make` - this will restart the scripts from the failed step, rather than from the beginning.